Workplace/Construction/Oil Industry Accidents In Austin, La Grange, and Texas

 I believe that negligent oil industry companies must be held accountable and I have a well-earned reputation for helping injured workers obtain just compensation.

-Texas Workplace Accident Injury Attorney
+Austin & La Grange Workplace Accident Injury Attorney

 If you were injured on the job or suffered from a work-related illness, the burden from not being able to work, the lingering pain and suffering, and extensive medical expenses can be hard for you and your loved ones to bear.
 My team of dedicated professionals will help to lift that burden and fight for your rights.